vovapolu/ensime.github.io/contributing.md

 sbt test:compile it:compile
 ```

-The integration tests will be slow to run unless you generate a cache.
+The integration tests will be very slow unless you generate a cache.

 ```